 Your two-year-old is learning to talk, and though it may not sound like much to other people, you can finally tell what she’s saying.

 She won’t speak in sentences, but will be to order her words together so that you can (sort of) follow her story.

 Ah, all those hours of play have finally paid off, your two-year-old finally knows how to play by herself.

 She can keep herself entertained for short periods now.

 She might be happily entertained with a new toy, or transfixed by something as ordinary as a wooden spoon, but it means you can have a few minutes to yourself every now and then.

 By two years old, your child is starting to remember tunes, and can maybe even remember the odd word.

-You might stumble across your two year old belting out her favourite songs (probably Let It Go) and she will almost definitely be getting all the words wrong (‘the pastas in the plaster’), but it will music to your ears nonetheless.
+You might stumble across your two-year-old belting out her favorite songs (probably Let It Go) and she will almost definitely be getting all the words wrong (‘the pastas in the plaster’), but it will music to your ears nonetheless.